 We'll now join the other Climate Neutral certified brands who each have a public profile detailing our approach to each step of the process: measuring, reducing and compensating for our footprint.
 Having a platform to share this information in a standardized format, and making it easy for anyone to understand helps prevent greenwashing, holds us accountable to our goals, and gives consumers a shorthand for navigating the sea of sustainability claims and information.

 A critical part of driving change is going beyond individual climate action and for companies like Sendle, using our influence to gain widespread support.
 We love that Climate Neutral recognizes this and is building this step into the certification process for 2023.
 Every brand is strongly encouraged to adopt one climate advocacy goal per year.

 Sendle is just at the beginning of what we can do here as a logistics company, working with our partners to create a more sustainable future for our entire industry.

 Climate Neutral Certification is a rigorous tool to hold ourselves accountable to progress.
 And amidst a climate crisis that’s constantly changing, we believe progress is the ultimate pursuit.

-In addition to recertifying in the future, Sendle is also working with South Pole to set Science Based Targets to track interim progress on the path to Net Zero by 2030, taking us beyond the boundaries that Climate Neutral sets, to take accountability for our network carries and customers as well.
+In addition to recertifying in the future, Sendle is also working to set Science Based Targets to track interim progress on the path to Net Zero by 2030, taking us beyond the boundaries that Climate Neutral sets, to take accountability for our network carries and customers as well.